-Law is a fascinating and wide-ranging subject, which has a huge impact on daily life for us all.
-Whether you’re purchasing a pair of shoes, applying for a job or ordering a coffee, most routine daily activities are governed by law in some way, shape or form.
+Law careers encompass fascinating and wide-ranging professions which have huge impacts on daily life for us all.
+Whether you’re buying a pair of shoes, applying for a job or ordering a coffee, most routine daily activities are governed by law in some way, shape or form.

-Making the bold decision to study law and pursue a law career is not one that should be taken lightly, since it entails around six years combined legal study and practical legal training.
+Making the bold decision to study law and pursue one of several different law careers is not one that should be taken lightly since it entails around six years combined legal study and practical legal training.

 The Lawyer Portal is designed to assist you in this process, offering step-by-step guides as well as information on what you need to do to set the proverbial wheels in motion.

-The practice of law comes in many forms and the term “lawyer” encompasses a number of different legal careers, including:
+The practice of law comes in many forms and the term “lawyer” encompasses a number of different law careers, including:

-Whichever legal career you ultimately pursue, your work will involve a high level of diversity and a range of tasks,which are likely to include:
+Whichever of the legal careers you ultimately pursue, your work will involve a high level of diversity and a range of tasks,which are likely to include: